samuela/motionplanning/README.md

 motionplanning
 ==============

 This is a repository containing research code attempting to connect pyDPMP and the Open Motion Planning Library (OMPL).
 More generally, this repository is home-base for an effort to develop new motion planning algorithms built on D-PMP.

-The code currently reflects my (@samuela aka Sam Ainsworth) personal setup, and may require some tinkering.
+The code currently reflects my (@samuela aka Sam Ainsworth) personal setup, and may require some tinkering on other environments.
 Feel free to reach out if you have any difficulties or questions!

 Manifest
 --------